mqt4n/OS_Project2/README.md

 2. Verify you have administrator privileges
 3. Check that the drive has either NTFS or FAT32 partitions
 4. Make sure all required Python packages are installed
-5. This application only supports reading at most 3 partitions at a time.

 ## ©️ License
 This project is provided as-is without warranty.
 You are free to use and modify the code for educational purposes.